tgherzog/wbg-ogdtoolkit/en/essentials.md

    test to obtain a completion certificate from the online platform.

-2. [Open Data for Data Users][elearning-users] provides a broad overview of Open Data from a user standpoint, and empower anyone to take full advantage of Open Data.
+2. [Open Data for Data Users][elearning-users] provides a broad overview of Open Data from a user standpoint, and empowers anyone to take full advantage of Open Data.
 It is intended for anyone who wants to make better use of Open Data, including ordinary citizens, and assumes no prior knowledge of Open Data or technical skills.